arashnm80/arashnm80.github.io/handbook/i.md

 > I'm not gonna censor myself.

 ### People
-Respect Every one and give a shit about no one.
+Respect Every one and give a shit about no one, in fact don't even think about anyone.
 Do what you believe is right not what society enforce on you.